What the Liberty Utilities Crisis Means for Vacation Rental Operators

 A differentiator in a crowded market

-There are more than 3,000 vacation rentals in Placer County alone.
-Guests booking Tahoe properties at premium rates have options.
+There are more than 3,400 vacation rentals in Placer County alone.
+Guests booking these properties at premium rates have options.
 Energy reliability is increasingly part of how they evaluate those options — not always explicitly, but through the reviews of guests who experienced an outage.

 A rental that stays operational during a grid outage or a PSPS event (and eventually, whatever Liberty's procurement process produces) has a competitive advantage that shows up as an “absence” in five-star reviews: nothing went wrong, everything worked.